 2. You shower too frequently

-Hate to break it to you workout junkies, but more than one shower per day can irritate your skin, according to Dr. Sadick.
+Hate to break it to you, but Dr. Sadick says more than one shower per day can irritate your skin.
 Choose yours based on what you're facing that day: "In the morning to remove byproducts the body has naturally eliminated overnight; before bed to remove pollutants; or after workouts to remove perspiration," he says.
-And know that if you skip the workout shower, there are lots of other genius ways to freshen up that fitness instructors swear by.
+And know that if you skip the post-workout shower, there are lots of other genius ways to freshen up that fitness instructors swear by.

-3. Your shampoo and conditioner are to blame
+3. Your shampoo and conditioner contain pore-clogging ingredients

-Your hair products could be effing up your skin.
-"Shampoos, especially those containing sulfates, can trigger back acne as they are rinsed away," says Dr. Sadick.
+If you’ve heard that shampoo and conditioner cause back acne, the rumors might be true.
+"Shampoos, especially those containing sulfates, can trigger back acne as they’re rinsed away," says Dr. Sadick.
 "Choose sulfate-free and preferably organic products."
-And to help lock in moisture, a lot of traditional conditioners will use quats (like Polyquaternium 10), which bind to your hair as you go about your day, but they can also cling to your skin and clog your pores in the process.
+And to help lock in moisture, a lot of traditional conditioners will use quats (like Polyquaternium 10), which bind to your hair as you go about your day.
+Unfortunately, they can also cling to your skin and clog your pores in the process.

 4. You're washing up in the wrong order

-I don't know about you, but I tend to rinse out my conditioner at the very end of my shower, but this can lead to breakouts on your neck, shoulders, and back.
-And even natural products could potentially lead to breakouts as they're rinsed out of your hair and down your back, says Terrence Keaney, MD, a Washington, D.C.-based Dove Men+Care expert dermatologist.
+If you tend to rinse out your conditioner at the very end of your shower, you may want to switch things up.
+This could not only lead to bacne, but also neck and shoulder acne.
+Even natural products could potentially lead to breakouts as they're rinsed out of your hair and down your back, says Terrence Keaney, MD, FAAD, a dermatologist and the founder of SkinDC.
 The best way to avoid that?
-"Shampoo and condition first, then wash your body afterwards.
+"Shampoo and condition first, then wash your body afterward.
 This gets rid of any residual conditioner that wound up on your back," says Dr. Keaney.
-Brilliant!

 5. You over-exfoliate